top of page

 About

-Macroinvertebrate Bioassessment Workshops
+Macroinvertebrate Workshops

 Our training is designed for community groups, environmental organizations, private corporations, teachers, & school groups.